-The Companies Act 2016 came into effect on 31 January 2017 (except for Section 241 and Division 8 of Part III of the said Act) and replaces the existing Companies Act 1965.
+The Companies Act 2016 came into operation on 31 January 2017 (except for Section 241 and Division 8 of Part III of the said Act) and replaced Companies Act 1965.

-Amongst the key changes introduced under the Companies Act 2016 that will affect the financial statements of the Group and of the Company upon its initial adoption are:
+Amongst the key changes introduced under the Companies Act 2016 that have affected the financial statements of the Group and of the Company upon its initial implementation are:

-- (i) Removal of the authorised share capital; - (ii) Ordinary shares will cease to have par value; and - (iii) Share premium account will become part of the share capital.
+- (i) Removal of the authorised share capital; - (ii) Ordinary shares ceased to have par value; and - (iii) Share premium account transferred to share capital account.